Here's some essential items to take to ensure your child has a good night when camping.

-For older children there are larger child backpacks, which you’ll find handy for walks, even if it’s just to encourage your children to take their own picnic items.
+For older children, there are larger child backpacks, which you’ll find handy for walks, even if it’s just to encourage your children to take their own picnic items.

-Supervise what they pack though.
+Supervise what they pack, though.
 Small items can easily get lost when camping, and if they limit it to just a few things, it will be a lot easier to keep track of things at the campsite.

 Get their own Sleeping Bag

-Buy your child a sleeping bag that they’ll want to sleep in, but beware of many cheap sleeping bags with printed characters on.
+Buy your child a sleeping bag they’ll want to sleep in, but beware of many cheap sleeping bags with printed characters on.

-Fortunately there are some proper sleeping bags for kids.
+Fortunately, there are some proper sleeping bags for kids.

 Take a Special Pillow

 Often the best pillow when camping is to take your pillows from home.
-The problem with that is that they take up a lot of space in the car, and you’ll soon find your car getting full with all the camping gear.
+The problem is that they take up a lot of space in the car, and you’ll soon find your car getting full with all the camping gear.

 Our little boy loves his Frog pillow, and it’s a perfect combination with the glow-in-the-dark sleeping bag.